jdaarevalo/atomic_execution_control/README.md

 # AtomicExecutionControl

-`AtomicExecutionControl` is a Python library designed to ensure atomic executions within AWS Lambda functions, Fargate, EC2 or other AWS services, by leveraging DynamoDB.
-It provides a mechanism to prevent concurrent executions of your functions that could lead to race conditions or duplicate processing.
-This library is particularly useful for distributed applications where Lambda (Fargate, EC2...) functions are triggered in response to events and require coordination or state management.
+`AtomicExecutionControl` is a Python library crafted to address the complexities of ensuring atomic operations across distributed applications, particularly those deployed on AWS services like Lambda, Fargate, and EC2.
+By leveraging DynamoDB, this library offers a robust mechanism to prevent concurrent executions, thus mitigating race conditions and duplicate processing risks.
+Whether you're handling event-driven workflows, orchestrating microservices, or ensuring data integrity across distributed systems, `AtomicExecutionControl` simplifies state management and execution coordination, making your applications more reliable, efficient and most important 'atomic'.

 ## Features